 ~ Richard Freeman

-My study of anatomy, philosophy and meditation have complimented my understanding of yoga.
-I also highly value the insights and experiential knowledge gained through a dedicated daily practice of Ashtanga and the importance of developing a gentle approach toward oneself and others.
+I highly value the insights and experiential knowledge gained through a dedicated daily practice of yoga and the importance of developing a gentle approach toward oneself and others.
 As a teacher and practitioner, I recognise the value of the teacher-student relationship and the yoga community for support in firmly establishing one’s practice.
 I aspire to help others grow on the path of yoga and beyond.